 M.S.
 Rehabilitation Counseling and Case Management

-The Master of Science Degree in Rehabilitation Counseling and Case Management is a forty-nine (49) semester hour program within the Department of Behavioral Sciences and is fully accredited by the nationally recognized Council on Rehabilitation Education (CORE).
+The Master of Science Degree in Rehabilitation Counseling and Case Management is a fifty-two hour (52) semester hour program within the Department of Behavioral Sciences and is fully accredited by the nationally recognized Council on Rehabilitation Education (CORE).

 - To provide a quality curriculum representative of the skills and competencies needed to serve consumers with disabilities in a variety of settings and capacities;